 It’s very common for women to feel like their partners are not very involved or invested in the baby during pregnancy.
 That’s partly down to biology and physiology.
 Very early on in pregnancy women feel different both physically and psychologically.
 The first time you feel your baby move inside you (between 12- 20 weeks) is an unforgettable and intimate moment that is impossible to share.

-Until your bump starts to show it can be very hard for your partner to fully understand the fact that his baby will be born in a matter of months.
-Fathers tend to focus their energy on supporting their pregnant partner as, of course, it is a fact that it is the mother’s body that is providing nourishment and oxygen for growing the baby.
-This is understandable, biologically speaking, since the energy required for a man to fertilise the egg has been calculated as about the same energy required to boil an egg!
-Whereas the mother provides the energy to create every cell in the baby’s body.
-This requires a lot of energy and has been estimated that it is equivalent to the energy required to run 20 marathons!
+Until your bump starts to show, it can be very hard for your partner to fully understand the fact that the baby will be born in a matter of months.
+Fathers/partners tend to focus their energy on supporting their pregnant partner as, of course, it is a fact that it is the mother’s body that is providing nourishment and oxygen for growing the baby.

-Ways to help your partner feel involved during pregnancy include taking part in couples antenatal classes such as those run by the NCT, or online with Essential Parent, antenatal yoga groups or local active birth groups.
+Ways to help your partner feel involved during pregnancy include taking part in couples antenatal classes, such as those run by your local maternity hospital, the NCT, antenatal yoga groups or local active birth groups.

 These classes prepare your birth partner to: